Program

 Tim Ulmasov, Cquesta Inc.

 Amidst the challenges posed by climate change, regenerative agriculture prioritizes resilience traits, plant diversity, and soil health, with the ultimate goal of enhancing the overall quality and sustainability of the land and future food production.
 While traditional breeding methods have been effective in improving yields and disease resistance, they can take many years and are limited in their ability to uncover traits absent from the collective germplasm.
-New breeding technologies (NBT), including novel plant engineering techniques, have been instrumental in accelerating the development of new plant traits.
-This session will showcase examples of utilizing these technologies to introduce changes in DNA sequences and methylation in chromatin structures, thereby creating desired traits for regenerative agriculture, encompassing crops, vegetables, and plants that are difficult to improve by classical breeding approaches.
+New breeding technologies (NBT), including novel plant genome engineering techniques, have been instrumental in accelerating the development of new plant traits.
+This session will showcase examples of utilizing these technologies in trait discovery and domestication of new crop species, thereby creating a future of more climate resilient plants that would be difficult to create by classical breeding approaches.

 }